MediScribe/docjet-mobile/docs/current/ui-screens-overview.md

   - Accessible via the central Playground Home
   - Includes offline-aware UI elements that disable actions when offline
   - Uses BlocProvider.value to reuse the existing JobListCubit from the parent context
+  - Integrates audio recording/playback with RecorderModal and FileSystem for persistence

 ### NotifierPlaygroundScreen
 - **Path**: `lib/features/playground/notifier_playground.dart`